indrapaul824/DSA-Java/README.md

 # DSA-Complete

 ## Overview
-A repo that contains all the source code I made and used while learning DSA using Java.
+A collection of numerous source codes of different concepts and questions related to Data Structures and Algorithms.

 - Learning Now:
   1. Dynamic Programming [Squares].